Marginal deformations of SU(2)$_k$ WZW model boundary states in open string field theory: Solutions in the model

 \section{Solutions in the $k=4$ model}

 In the reference \cite{KudrnaWZW}, we analyzed $J=1$ boundary conditions for the $k=4$ model and we found three real solutions that describe Cardy boundary states.
 Two of them describe 0-branes and the third describes a $\frac{1}{2}$-brane.
-In this section, we will discuss marginal deformations of these three solutions.
+In this section, we discuss marginal deformations of these three solutions, which we were able to evaluate up to level 11.